5. Processing unidimensional data#

 ## 35779.994 1034745.2487512487

-Comparing this new result to the previous one, oh we all feel much richer now, right?
-In fact, the arithmetic mean reflects the income each of us would get if all the wealth were gathered inside a single Santa Claus’s (or Robin Hood’s) sack and then distributed equally amongst all of us.
+Comparing this new result to the previous one, oh we all feel much richer now, don’t we?
+In fact, the arithmetic mean reflects the income each of us would get if all the wealth were gathered inside a single Santa Claus’s (Robin Hood’s or Joseph Stalin’s) sack and then distributed equally amongst all of us.
 A noble idea provided that everyone contributes equally to the society, which unfortunately is not the case.

 On the other hand, the median is the value such that 50% of the observations are less than or equal to it and 50% of the remaining ones are not less than it.
-Hence, it is completely insensitive to most of the data points on both the left and the right side of the distribution:
+Hence, it is not at all sensitive to most of the data points on both the left and the right side of the distribution:

 print(np.median(income), np.median(income2))